-In 1886, at the age of twenty, Alvord was appointed Deputy Sheriff of Cochise County by the newly-elected Sheriff, “Texas” John Slaughter.
+In 1886, at the age of 20, Alvord was appointed Deputy Sheriff of Cochise County by the newly-elected Sheriff, “Texas” John Slaughter.
 Within no time, Alvord earned a reputation as an excellent tracker as he brought in a number of cattle rustlers and other wanted fugitives.

 Frequenting the many saloons of Tombstone, Alvord started to socialize with some of the criminal elements and was known to get into frequent scuffles.
 As Slaughter began to chastise his actions, Alvord soured on both the Sheriff and the law.

-outlaws, he was soon asked for his resignation and he moved once again, this time, to Pearce, Arizona.
+Alvord moved to Fairbank, Arizona in the early 1890s and became a town constable.
+Continuing to drink heavily and cavort with known outlaws, he was soon asked for his resignation and he moved once again, this time, to Pearce, Arizona.
 There, he worked briefly as a deputy marshal for George Bravin in 1896, who was looking for a “tough nut” to make sure his growing mining camp didn’t get out of hand.
 However, after just six months, Bravin decided that there was no longer a need for the toughened lawman and Alvord moved on to Willcox.
 Little did Bravin know that the two would meet again under far different circumstances.

 On April 7, 1900, as Bravin had some 25 prisoners housed in his jail, Billy Stiles went to visit Alvord and other gang members who were in the jail.
-He then held a gun to Bravin demanding the release of all of the prisoners and ended up shooting the lawman taking off two of his toes.
+He then held a gun to Bravin demanding the release of all of the prisoners and ended up shooting the lawman in the foot, taking off two of his toes.
 The prisoners, including Alvord, then escaped.

-The Rangers, pursued the men into Mexico in February, 1904 and trapped them near Naco.
+The Arizona Rangers pursued the men into Mexico in February 1904 and trapped them near Naco.
 When Alvord and Stiles went for their guns, the Rangers returned fire hitting Alvord twice in the leg and Stiles in the arm.
 Though Stiles was somehow able to get away, Alvord was captured and sent to the Arizona Territorial Prison at Yuma, where he served two years for robbery.
 Released in 1906, he then traveled to Central America.
 He was last seen in 1910 working as a canal employee in Panama.